vmware/dod-compliance-and-automation/aria/automation/8.x/inspec/vmware-aria-automation-8x-stig-baseline/README.md

-# vmware-vra-8x-stig-baseline
+# vmware-aria-automation-8x-stig-baseline
-VMware vRealize Automation 8.x STIG Readiness Guide Chef InSpec Profile
+VMware Aria Automation 8.x STIG Readiness Guide Chef InSpec Profile
 Version: Version 1 Release 4 Date: 30 October 2023
 STIG Type: STIG Readiness Guide

 ## Overview
-This is a compliance auditing profile that is based on Chef InSpec/CINC Auditor to perform an automated check for STIG compliance of the VMware vRealize Automation 8.x STIG Readiness Guide.
+This is a compliance auditing profile that is based on Chef InSpec/CINC Auditor to perform an automated check for STIG compliance of the VMware Aria Automation 8.x STIG Readiness Guide.

 It has been tested against versions 8.12 through 8.13.